Code-Institute-Submissions/Irelandoracle1-myschool-project_MayResub/README.md

 - Some contents were taken from google and help from my mentor Mr Moosa Hassan.
  A friend who also encouraged me to take this course Fadeel Gbaye was of great help also in guiding and helping where i got lost in the project.
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons used in the footer, including the Social Media Icons, were taken from [Font Awesome](https://fontawesome.com/)

 ### Media
- - The photos used on the home page, Gallery Page and Contact page are from This Site [here](https://www.fodors.com/news/photos/12-fun-colorful-festivals-you-can-only-experience-in-nigeria)
+ - The photos used on the home page, Gallery Page and Contact Page are from This Site [here](https://www.fodors.com/news/photos/12-fun-colorful-festivals-you-can-only-experience-in-nigeria)
 - Some of the gallery pictures are that of my Childern during a festival period in Nigeria.